crysalead/chaos-orm/docs/schemas.md

 $schema->drop();                              // drops the table
 ```

-The fact there's no additional abstraction layer between models and schemas allows to take advantages of any kind of datasource features by simply extending your base models and making a use of it.
+This way schemas allows to take advantages of any kind of datasource features by simply extending the core one and use the features through a custom base model.